-Registration in this course is restricted to students admitted to the Certificate in Early Childhood Education.
+Registration in this course is restricted to students admitted to the Certificate in Early Childhood Education and Certificate in Early Childhood Education (Part-time).

 Exploring the Environment I

 Students gain the knowledge and skills necessary to plan and implement play-based learning experiences throughout the early learning curriculum.
 Students begin to utilize a variety of observation techniques in order to interpret children's interests and abilities and offer play-based learning experiences based on those observations and interpretations.
 Students need access to early learning and care programs in order to complete this course successfully.